-For GDA and UDA task, we follow the standard domain adaptation protocol, where model training and hyperparameter tuning are performed using labeled source data merely since the validation on the target domain is infeasible in unsupervised adaptation setting.
-All results are reported on the target domian dataset without using target labels for validation or early stopping.
+For GDA and UDA task, we follow the standard domain adaptation protocol, where model training and hyperparameter tuning are performed using only labeled source data, since validation on the target domain is infeasible in the unsupervised adaptation setting.
+All results are reported on the target domain dataset without using target labels for validation or early stopping.

 For classifier training under this protocol, let $\widehat{h}_{\omega,t}(x_t)$ denote the logits produced by the classifier parameterized by $\omega$ at time step $t$.
 We define

 as the corresponding class-probability vector.
 Given the ground-truth label $y_t$, the categorical cross-entropy loss is formulated as follows: